The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Comparison with previous works

 The fiducial model of~\citetalias{Owen2021MNRAS} arguably offers the closest comparison to the results of this paper, as many aspects of the model are identical.
 Indeed, this is reflected by the similarity between the predicted EGB spectra above 1 GeV.
 At lower energies, the more physical modelling of SFG environments adopted in this work, and the provision for their variation over redshift and with galaxy properties, leads to a higher EGB intensity compared to~\citetalias{Owen2021MNRAS}, with better consistency evident instead with~\cite{Sudoh2018PASJ} and~\cite{Peretti2020MNRAS}.

 The approach of~\cite{Peretti2020MNRAS} is fundamentally similar to this work, however their prototype model is based on the $\gamma$-ray emission spectrum of M82 and then scaled to other galaxies according to star-formation rate.
-This does not account for certain variations in physical galaxy properties that the present work put focus on, however it does include $\gamma$-ray emission processes that were not considered here -- in particular, inverse Compton emission from secondary electrons, which may account for their higher $\gamma$-ray prediction at low energies.
+This does not account for certain variations in physical galaxy properties that the present work put focus on, however it does {capture the same underlying $\gamma$-ray emission processes}.

 \cite{Sudoh2018PASJ} adopt a very different approach to that used here - and, indeed, to the other models presented in Fig.~\ref{fig:spectrum_compare_appdx}.
 Their EGB model is developed from a semi-analytic model of galaxy formation~\citep{Nagashima2004ApJ}.
-Despite this, the total EGB spectrum still shows good agreement with this work, particularly at lower energies.
+Despite this, the total {isotropic} EGB spectrum still shows good agreement with this work, particularly at lower energies.

 \bsp